Folld/fastapi_books_store/readme.md

 ## API Endpoints

-The following API endpoints are available:

-- `GET /books`: Get a list of all books.
-- `GET /books/{id}`: Get details of a specific book.
-- `POST /books`: Create a new book.
-- `PUT /books/{id}`: Update details of a specific book.
-- `DELETE /books/{id}`: Delete a book.

 For detailed information about request and response formats, refer to the API documentation available at `http://localhost:8000/docs`.

 ## Contributing